Last updated: October 16, 2018

 You have the right to ascertain whether we hold your accurate and current Personal Information, to obtain a copy of the Personal Information that you submitted as permitted by law, and to correct any of your data that is inaccurate.
 You may also request that we inform you of the type of Personal Information we hold with regard to you, subject to restrictions on our providing copies of certain data pursuant to our obligations under the Bank Secrecy Act (“BSA”) and Anti-Money Laundering (“AML”) regulations and/or data provided to our legal counsel in defense of a claim against us.
 You may also request that we delete your Personal Information, subject to restrictions under applicable laws and regulations, such as those related to the BSA and AML.
 For data access, correction, or deletion requests, please contact firstname.lastname@example.org.

 When handling a data access, correction, or deletion request, we check the identity of the requesting party to ensure that he or she is the person legally entitled to make such request.
-While we maintain a policy to respond to these requests free of charge, should your request be repetitive or unduly onerous, we reserve the right to charge you a reasonable fee for compliance with your request.
+While our policy is to respond to such requests free of charge, we reserve the right to charge you a reasonable fee for compliance with your request should your request be repetitive or unduly onerous.

 Subject to applicable laws and regulations, we may from time to time send direct marketing materials promoting services, products, facilities, or activities to you using information collected from you.
 We will provide you with an opportunity to opt-out of such communications and will only send them to you if you consent.